DFTinc/onyx-ios-swift-example/README.md

 1. Select your xcodeproj file from the naviagtion pane on the left
 2. Select "Build Phases"
-3. Expaned "Copy Bunde Resources"
+3. Expand "Copy Bunde Resources"
 4. Click the "+"
 5. Click "Add Other..."
 6. A Finder window will launch